Writers in the Storm

 Enhancing Your Story Through Macro & Micro Setting Descriptions

-At a recent conference, I attended a class taught by Ally Condie where she went over the nuances of setting in story.
-As someone who strives to make my settings rich, and even feel like another character, it was something I was very interested in.… Read the post
+Tasha Seegmiller At a recent conference, I attended a class taught by Ally Condie where she went over the nuances of setting in story.
+As someone who strives to make my settings rich, and even feel like another character, it was something I was very interested in.
+While there were many concepts that she discussed […]

 Read More